Michelle Bachelet: Economy

 Bachelet was widely credited for resisting calls from politicians within her own coalition to spend the country's huge copper revenues to close the income gap.
 Instead in 2007 she created the Economic and Social Stabilization Fund, a sovereign wealth fund which accumulates fiscal surpluses above 1% of GDP.
 This allowed her to finance new social policies and provide economic stimulus packages when the 2008 financial crisis hit the country.
+Chile's rising copper revenues had by mid-2006 produced over US$6 billion in fiscal surplus, prompting criticism even from within her own governing coalition that the funds should instead be spent on health and education; nonetheless, the government's caution allowed it to launch, in January 2009, an unprecedented fiscal stimulus package worth more than US$4 billion in response to the international financial crisis, including public works spending, tax relief measures, direct investment in the state copper company CODELCO, and a bonus payment to low-income families.

 During her four years in office, the economy grew at an average rate of 3.3% per year (2.3% on per capita basis), reaching a high of 5.7% in 2006 and a low of −1.0% in 2009 due to the 2008 financial crisis.
 The real minimum wage increased an average of 2% per year, the lowest increase of any president since 1990, while unemployment hovered between 7 and 8% for the first three years, then rose to nearly 11% during 2009.
 Inflation averaged 4.5% per year, reaching close to 9% in 2008 due to rising food prices.
 Absolute poverty fell from 13.7% in November 2006 to 11.5% in November 2009.